samirelanduk/atomium/docs/source/overview.rst

 structures, and have the usual atomic structure methods for getting mass, retrieving atoms etc.

-The :py:class:`.PdbResidue` objects themselves are also atomic structures, and behave very similar to small molecules.
+The :py:class:`.Residue` objects themselves are also atomic structures, and behave very similar to small molecules.
 They have ``downstream_residue`` and ``upstream_residue`` methods for getting the next and previous residue in their chain respectively.